 Sugar is by far the biggest culprit though.
 Too much sugar in our diet causes glycation in our skin, which hinders our skins ability to produce collagen.

 It’s simple to remedy and that is to increase your water intake.
 Just drink more water.
 When we have enough water in our bodies and are using the right skincare to help lock in that hydration, those tiny, crepey looking lines will be greatly reduced and your skin will look more plump and healthy looking.

-I hope that helps you to differentiate between dryness and dehydration and the ways in which you can help them.
+I hope this helps you to differentiate between dryness and dehydration and the ways in which you can help them.